Road Bike Wheels Buyer’s Guide

 Nipples – Spokes attach to the rim via a special type of nut, referred to as nipples.
-The majority of road wheels can be trued by adjusting tension through the nipple.
+The majority of road wheels are trued by adjusting tension through the nipple.

 What are your requirements and goals?

 The single most important step in the process is thinking about what your motivations are, and exactly what you want to get out of your shiny new hoops.
 The type of cycling you intend to do will have a huge impact on which wheels are best suited to your needs.
-The aspiring racer, for example, will likely have completely different requirements to the casual century/gran fondo rider.
-A cyclist who does the majority of their cycling in mountainous Colorado, may have vastly different needs to one who rides on flatter terrain.
+The aspiring racer will have completely different requirements to the casual century/gran fondo rider.
+A cyclist who does the majority of their cycling in mountainous Colorado, may have different needs to one who rides on flatter terrain.

 If you were to ask cyclists about their leading motivations for buying new wheels, the vast majority would likely put speed at the top the list.
 This will be particularly important for those looking to race.
 Even with this category of rider, there will be big differences in requirements.
 For example, a TT rider will be looking for pure, straight line speed.
 Conversely, a criterium rider may consider looking for a wheel allowing better acceleration out of the corners.
 In the next section we’ll take an in depth look at the types of wheels and what they’re best suited to.

-While a wheel upgrade can obviously have a direct impact on your speed, it’s also important to think about the indirect effects.
-The best way to up your speed, by far, is simply through training.
+While a wheel upgrade has a direct impact on your speed, it’s also important to think about the indirect effects.
+The best way to up your speed is through training.
 The more time you spend on the bike, the quicker you’ll get.
 If buying nice new wheels motivates you to get out on your bike more, then you’re bound to get faster.